FragozoLeonardo/FragozoLeonardo/readme.md

 ## 🏛️ About Me

 Software Engineer specialized in **Ruby on Rails** backend architectures.
-I value clean code (OOP), professionalism, and the continuous pursuit of technical excellence.
+I value clean code, professionalism, and the continuous pursuit of technical excellence.

 * **Architectural Focus:** Currently pursuing an **MBA in Software Architecture** to deepen my expertise in scalable systems.
 * **Methodology:** Strong advocate for **TDD (RSpec)** and maintainable data management using PostgreSQL and Redis.